robnagler/robnagler.github.io/about.md

 [Psychology](https://duckduckgo.com/?q=site:robnagler.com+psychology)
 figures centrally in my life and work.
 I strive to understand how my psyche affects my actions and reactions.
-I visit a psychologist regularly to help me integrate the feedback the real world throws at me.
-I also rely on my incredibly supportive family, friends, and work colleagues.
+I used to visit a psychologist regularly to help me integrate the feedback the real world threw at me.
+I'm better able to do this on my own now, but I also rely on my incredibly supportive family, friends, and work colleagues.

-My opinions are informed mostly from my reading.
-You can find many [notes on books I find interesting](https://duckduckgo.com/?q=site:robnagler.com+BookNotes) on this site.
-I used to add some notes once a month, but I haven't had the time.
-I continue to read, just don't write notes, much.
+In addition to conversations, my opinions are informed by my reading.
+You can find many
+[notes on books I find interesting](https://duckduckgo.com/?q=site:robnagler.com+BookNotes) on this site.
+I've been trying to keep up more with my notes no recent books, and I've got years of pending notes that I need to backfill.

 Work is an extremely important part of my life.
 I have had rapture of the bits since I was nine.
 I have always worked in software, and continue